fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/move-users-between-on-premises-and-cloud.md

 To move users between on-premises and the cloud, you must use an account with sufficient privileges in both the on-premises Skype for Business Server environment and in the Teams organization.
 You can either use one account that has all the necessary privileges, or you can use two accounts.
 If you use two accounts, you would access the on-premises tools using on-premises credentials, and then in those tools you would supply additional credentials for a Teams administrative account.

 - In the on-premises environment, the user performing the move must have the CSServerAdministrator, CsUserAdministrator, and RTCUniversalUserAdmins roles in Skype for Business Server.
-- In Teams, the user performing the move must be a member of at least one of the following roles:
+- In Teams, the user performing the move must have the Teams Administrator role.
-  - Global Administrator role
-  - Teams Administrator role
-  - Skype for Business Administrator role.

   > [!IMPORTANT]
   > If you are using the Skype for Business Admin Control Panel, you will be prompted to provide credentials for a Microsoft 365 account with the appropriate roles, as noted above.
 You must supply an account that ends in .onmicrosoft.com.
 If that is not possible, then use the Move-CsUser cmdlet.
   >